NMN Nicotinamide Mononucleotide - $22.99

 NMN vs NR

 Newly discovered NMN transporter gene SLC12A8 shows NMN enters cells directly putting an end to the assertion that NMN must turn into NR before entering cells.
 In fact, NMN has a rapid transport system that is specific to NMN, one that does NOT transport NR.
 It is now fair to say NMN is the most powerful NAD supplement and is superior to NR.
-The study found that when cells are low in NAD, they respond by expressing the SLC12A8 transporter gene, allowing for the efficient absorption of NMN from the bloodstream.
+The study found that when cells are low in NAD+, they respond by expressing more of the SLC12A8 transporters, allowing for the efficient absorption of NMN from the bloodstream.
 The SLC12A8 transporter gene is found expressed in many tissues and is abundant in the gut, where NMN is rapidly absorbed from the small intestine within 2-3 minutes, turning into NAD+ in 10-30 min (mice study).

-Sublingual NMN vs Capsules
+Sublingual NMN vs Capsules The Facts

 Natural compound reduces signs of aging in healthy mice - Washington University School of Medicine